civol/HDLRuby/README.md

 #### Declaring an empty system

-A system is declared using the keyword `system`, and must be given a ruby symbol for name and a block that describe its content.
+A system is declared using the keyword `system`.
+It must be given a ruby symbol for name and a block that describe its content.
 For instance the following code describes an empty system named `void`:

 ```ruby
 system(:void) {}